 Stasher bags are 100% pure non toxic silicone and you can use them again and again in a multitude of circumstances.
 They’re dishwasher-proof and can hold a decent-sized sandwich or about 10 energy bars (and let’s face it, you’ll need a LOT of energy!)

-I didn’t want to eat anything during labour itself but, given that I spent 13 hours getting a small person to come out of me, I was unsurprisingly keen to get eating quickly afterwards.
-Make sure you pack your favourite energy-boosting snacks not just for potentially during and immediately birth but for the hospital stay as well.
+I didn’t want to eat anything during labour itself but after spending 13 hours getting a small person to come out of me I was keen to get eating quickly once she arrived!
+Make sure you pack your favourite energy-boosting snacks not just for during and immediately birth but for any prolonged hospital stay as well.

 - Coconut water – this is excellent for hydrating you quickly and giving a natural energy boost.